Mimeo/azuread-graphapi-library-for-dotnet/README.md

 azuread-graphapi-library-for-dotnet
 ===================================
 Microsoft Azure Active Directory Graph API Version 1.0 library sources.
-Anyone who would like to add their contributions to this library, please do this using the DEV branch (not the Master).
+We encourage Developers to add their contributions to this library - please do this using the DEV branch (not the Master).

 This library is recommended for any dev projects that will call the Microsoft Azure Active Directory Graph API.